What Is Geofencing And How Does It Work?….Location Based Software

 • Billboards

-• Intersections and more…
+• Intersections and more

-And even better, when you’re coupling geofencing marketing with other digital advertising channels such as Google Adwords, Facebook Advertising, YouTube, and even many offline channels such as direct mail, TV, and billboard, you tend to create an omni channel advertising solution reaching people who are in-market and precisely the people you want to engage with
+And even better, when you’re coupling geofencing marketing with other digital advertising channels such as Google Adwords, Facebook Advertising, YouTube, and even many offline channels such as direct mail, TV, and billboard, you tend to create an omnichannel advertising solution reaching people who are in-market and precisely the people you want to engage with

 Provides More Efficiencies

-Geofencing technology allows many companies to gain more efficiencies across their organization in tracking and measure the efficiencies of their staff and their employees.
+Geofencing technology allows many companies to gain more efficiencies across their organization in tracking and measuring the efficiencies of their staff and their employees.
 Think about the number of employees who no longer feel comfortable clocking in but trying to make it seem as though they’re actually at work, or a rancher who no longer has to worry about losing cattle because their geofencing boundary alerts them when cattle goes near or crosses the virtual fence, or even the marketer who instead of targeting an entire neighborhood can now target a set number of buildings.
-These efficiencies provide more cost savings and limits overall waste.
+These efficiencies provide more cost savings and limit overall waste.

-Produces Great Data Of Your Audience
+Produces Great Data of your Audience

 Very Mobile Centric